codebar/tutorials/html/lesson1/tutorial.md

 ### Element: Div `<div>`

 Div stands for _division_.
 It creates sections in an HTML document.
+They don't affect the layout of your page - but they do help you group related elements together.

-We can use a div to contain out paragraph.
+We can use a div to contain our paragraph.

-Wrap your paragraph in a div and add a heading to it
+Wrap your existing paragraph in a div and add a new heading to it:

 ```html
 <div>